Supreme Court nominee: What happens after Trump announces his choice?

 When will the hearings start?

 Graham has not yet announced a timetable.
-But if Republicans are able to complete all of the necessary paperwork and the nominee quickly meets senators, three or four days of hearings could start the first or second week of October.
+But if Republicans are able to complete all of the necessary paperwork and Barrett quickly meets senators, three or four days of hearings could start the first or second week of October.

 Will there be a vote before the election?